 An advisory committee of five or more tenure-track or tenured faculty members will oversee your graduate education.
 During the first year, before an advisory committee has been formed and a major professor selected, the First-Year Advisory Committee will serve as your advisor.
 The First-Year Advisory Committee will help you select courses, laboratory rotations, and your major professor, and they can assist you with other issues that may arise during the first year.

-In order to have your committee approved you must fill out and turn in the NTP Advisory Committee Approval Form which is found on the NTP website.
+In order to have your committee approved you must fill out and turn in the Neuroscience Training Program Advisory Committee Approval Form which is found on the Neuroscience Training Program website.
 After you return the form to the NTP office, the First-Year Advisory Committee will review your proposed committee and approve your committee or make suggestions for additional members to ensure a broad perspective.

 Once a committee is formed you are required to have a committee meeting every semester until you become a dissertator.
 As a dissertator you are required to have one meeting per year until your thesis defense.